WordPress/wordpress-playground/pages/using-php-in-the-browser.md

 4. The Worker Thread passes the response to the Service Worker
 5. The Service Worker provides the browser with a response

-At this point, if the request was triggered by user clicking on a link, the browser will render PHPServer's response inside the iframe.
+At this point, if the request was triggered by user clicking on a link, the browser will render PHPRequestHandler's response inside the iframe.

 ## Iframe-based rendering

-All the PHPServer responses must be rendered in an iframe to avoid reloading the page.
+All the PHPRequestHandler responses must be rendered in an iframe to avoid reloading the page.
 Remember, the entire setup only lives as long as the main `index.html`.
 We want to avoid reloading the main app at all cost.

 In our app example above, `index.php` renders the following HTML: